noahJohnson1997/SQL-Examples/README.md

 # SQL-Examples
-### This is a collection of my Assignments from college involving MySQL.
+### This is one of the databases I created in college along with a few SQL queries.
-##### Something to note: The only database I still have access to is the WildlifeControlDB.sql
 ### I've also Included an API I built using PHP